numist/numi.st/iusethis.md

 I am still getting off the ground here, so it's not worth writing too much about it other than I like my welder—an AHP AlphaTIG 203XI—well enough[^flexloc], especially equipped with a Furick #8 Pyrex cup and gas lens.

+[^keys]: Which I'd love to get rid of, but our current doors aren't compatible with any existing keypad/NFC products
 [^mxmaster]: The unfortunately-named MX Master—now three generations ahead of the MX Ergo—has a number of features that I covet but I prefer a trackball for at-desk tasks like CAD
 [^screenbar]: I've had one fail but I don't know of anything else in this space and I absolutely love it
 [^c1]: Review: overally I like having a competent monitor-attached camera that I don't have to mess with a lot but I'm having frustrating troubles with autofocus so I'm not sure I can reccomend it yet